kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

   doing your own thing.
 I relate to that a lot, as I feel this way about grad school.
 If I had not gone go grad school, I may have chased a more comfortable tech job, but I don't feel that at the moment, that that's a priority for me.
 Since I have lived in the US, I have experienced frequent instability and ups and downs, so I don't expect comfort.
 And that, as it turns out, is a great skill to have as both a leader and someone who is trying to do their own thing.
+You learn to be uncomfortable and take risks and learn from failure.

   ## In conclusion